China's economy stumbles on power crunch, property woes - Up News Info

 Still, the central bank is expected to remain cautious about monetary easing due to worries about high debt and property risks.

 Analysts polled by Reuters expect the People’s Bank of China to refrain from attempts to stimulate the economy by reducing the amount of cash banks must hold in reserve until the first quarter of 2022.
-(Reporting by Kevin Yao and Gabriel Crossley; Editing by Sam Holmes)
+(Reporting by Kevin Yao and Gabriel Crossley; Editing by Sam Holmes and Carmel Crimmins)

 Advertisement